rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 **Minimize surprises for the interviewee and everyone else involved at every point in the hiring process.**

-Everyone means everyone. **Everyone** in the team should know the criteria applied to the interviews. **I** must be aware of the team's expectations towards the new-hire. **The interviewee** should know everything about what is going to happen on the day of the interview. **The team** should know who's going to visit the office and why.
+Everyone means everyone. **Everyone** in the team should know the criteria applied to the interviews. **I** must be aware of the team's expectations towards the new hire. **The interviewee** should know everything about what is going to happen on the day of the interview. **The team** should know who's going to visit the office and why.

 The [complexity of the project and the role](https://lizkeogh.com/2013/07/21/estimating-complexity/) I'm hiring for is something that is very important to me.
-I make sure it is well communicated to the teams and line-managers.
+I make sure it is well communicated to the teams and line managers.
 Chances are, a company does nothing that hasn't been done before on a technical level, so they might not need a specialist, but a curious person that is willing to get familiar with a new ecosystem.

 Does the company have the capacity to train people and do they have a proper mentorship process?
 If so, that means technical requirements become less important - what else is it one should focus on then?

 I strive to make sure that everyone is aware and in agreement about the criteria *important* to the company and of the criteria that they explicitly deemed *not important*.
-Interviewing handbooks like [the one Medium published this year](https://medium.engineering/mediums-engineering-interview-process-b8d6b67927c4) are a valuable resource to find out what a companies criteria should be.
+Interviewing handbooks like [the one Medium published this year](https://medium.engineering/mediums-engineering-interview-process-b8d6b67927c4) are a valuable resource to find out what a company's criteria should be.

 ## Take-home exercise or pair programming?

 I leave it to the interviewee to choose between a take-home exercise or a pair programming interview.
-There are [some downsides](https://cate.blog/2016/02/10/bad-interviews-are-a-company-problem-not-a-candidate-problem/) to take-home exercises, just as there are for on-site pair programming interviews, but remember that the person interviewing for the job might have other obligations that make it hard for them to visit the office for a few hours - just imagine having every company you're applying to ask you to come by for an afternoon that early into the hiring process!
+There are [some downsides](https://cate.blog/2016/02/10/bad-interviews-are-a-company-problem-not-a-candidate-problem/) to take-home exercises, just as there are for on-site pair programming interviews, but remember that the person interviewing for the job might have other obligations that make it hard for them to visit the office for a few hours—just imagine if you applied to a bunch of companies and they all asked you to come by for an afternoon that early into the hiring process!

 Should the interviewee choose a take-home exercise, I will not let this decision factor into the decision at all.
 After they sent around their solution, I invite them to the office and let them walk me through the code for half an hour as an exercise.